Minimising the Risk of Employer Compliance Visits

 - Medical expenses

-Any employer paying £1 a week or more to any employee without a form P45 must request a form P46 to be completed.
-If the employee signs that it is his or her first job since last 6 April, then PAYE and national insurance need not be deducted unless the payment is in excess of the national insurance primary threshold, currently £149 per week.
-HMRC is applying this procedure strictly and, where forms P46 have not been completed, charging employers for tax and NI contributions on the grossed-up amount of these payments, often regardless of whether or not any tax has actually been lost to HMRC.
+Under the system of RTI, HMRC require employers to complete a New Starter Checklist for all casual employees.
+This checklist replaces the form P46, which is no longer completed under RTI.
+The checklist provides the information needed to correctly operate PAYE for a new employee.
+The checklist can also be used to help fill in the first Full Payment Submission (FPS) for the employee.
+If the employee signs that it is his or her first job since last 6 April, then PAYE and NI need not be deducted unless the payment is in excess of the NI primary threshold, currently £162 per week.
+HMRC expect employers to keep this information for three years.
+Where the checklists have not been completed HMRC may seek to charge employers for tax and NI contributions on the grossed-up amount of these payments, often regardless of whether or not any tax has actually been lost to HMRC.

 Whether or not tax or NI is payable, you must keep proper records of payments and persons paid.

 The majority of compliance visits result in some discrepancies being uncovered, and HMRC will usually calculate the ‘lost’ tax and NI over a period of six years plus the current year.
 This period may be extended if they suspect that deductions have been withheld deliberately.
 HMRC may also seek penalties, although these will normally depend on the gravity of the discrepancy and the existence or absence of 'reasonable care'.

 We can assist in reviewing your wage and salary records with a view to identifying possible areas of non-compliance with PAYE and NI regulations.
 If a visit is made we can advise on, and assist in, negotiating a settlement with HMRC.